1. Install Keeper for Mac from the Apple Store using the following link:

 To install Keeper on your device or computer, visit our Download page:

-5. Click on the Show in Finder button to find the application
+Click the Show in Finder button to locate the application.